claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Iconic Leader
       - Speaker
   - bio: >-
-      Jim Yong Kim, M.D., Ph.D., is the 12th President of the World Bank Group.
+      Jim Yong Kim (@JimYongKim), M.D., Ph.D., is Vice Chairman and Partner at Global Infrastructure Partners, a fund that invests in infrastructure projects across several sectors around the world.

-      Soon after he assumed his position in July 2012, the organization established two goals to guide its work: to end extreme poverty by 2030;
+      From July 2012 to February 2019, Kim served as the 12th President of the World Bank Group.
+Soon after he assumed that position, the organization established two goals to guide its work: to end extreme poverty by 2030;
-      and to boost shared prosperity, focusing on the bottom 40% of the population in developing countries.
-In September 2016, the World Bank Group Board unanimously reappointed Kim to a second five-year term as President.
+      and to boost shared prosperity, focusing on the bottom 40 percent of the population in developing countries.

       Kim’s career has revolved around health, education, and improving the